Combinatorial properties and characterization of glued semigroups: Abstract

 \section{Abstract}

-This paper presents some results about the combinatorial properties of the glued semigroups and gives a combinatorial characterization of them.
-Some classical results for affine glued semigroups are generalized to finitely generated commutative reduced cancellative and with zero element glued semigroups.
-In addition, some algorithms to construct this kind of semigroups with different properties are given.
+This work focuses on the combinatorial properties of glued semigroups and provides its combinatorial characterization.
+Some classical results for affine glued semigroups are generalized and some methods to obtain glued semigroups are developed.